uqgwil10/examplehackersearch/README.md

 # About information
 - This is an example for a UI layout for a search page that uses the information from https://hn.algolia.com/api
-- Here is the app hosted: https://example-hacker-news.web.app/ Things TODO
+- Here is the app hosted: https://example-hacker-news.web.app/  \
+-Things TODO
 -- Make sure that only the last api triggers an update.
 This can be a problem when you call multiple search terms quickly together.

 ## Getting Started with Create React App